CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 This section describes how to generate an SSH key pair on one system and install the key as an authorized key on another system.

 {{%notice note%}}
-Cumulus Linux 5.9.1 and later does not support the sha1 ssh key exchange method.
+Cumulus Linux 5.9.1 and later does not support sha1 ssh key exchange methods.
 {{%/notice%}}

 ### Generate an SSH Key Pair